Prong4107/scalpel/README.md

 ## Contact

-For any questions or feedback, please open an issue or contact [INSERT CONTACT INFORMATION HERE].
+For any questions or feedback, please open an issue or contact the (maintainer)[n.maccary@lexfo.fr].